d4vidsha/food-groups-classification-model/README.md

 ## Instructions

 This project uses Python 3.11.3.
-See [Additional requirements for code to run](#additional-requirements) for instructions on setting up the correct Python environment and installing dependencies.
+See [Additional requirements](#additional-requirements) for instructions on setting up the correct Python environment and installing dependencies.

 ### Running the code